pschou/aws-s3-proxy/README.md

 ## JSON Rest endpoint

-To verify the REST API call to list the contents:
+To verify the REST API call to list the contents.

 ```
 $ curl -s -H "Accept: list/json" localhost:8080/
 {"/":